Contributions: Patrick Allitt

 Edited: Margaret M. McGuinness

-Margaret M. McGuinness is Professor of Religion at La Salle University.
-Her most recent books are Neighbors and Missionaries: A History of the Sisters of Our Lady of Christian Doctrine (Fordham) and Called to Serve: A History of Nuns in America (winner of 2014 Catholic Book Award in History, Catholic Press Association).
+Margaret M. McGuinness is Professor of American Catholicism at La Salle University.
+She is the author of Neighbors and Missionaries: A History of the Sisters of Our Lady of Christian Doctrine and Called to Serve: A History of Nuns in America.

 Contributions: Cecilia Moore